 "The 2017 National Educational Technology Plan asserted that personalized learning and blended learning are key strategies to technology’s transformation of all schools across the country (US Dept. of Education, 2017).
 While blended learning has been well conceptualized and communicated, personalized learning has been leaving educators feeling confused in concept and action.
 To help facilitate a common language and understanding for K-12 practitioners and researchers, this special issue dives into the connections between personalized learning and K-12 blended and online learning from conceptualization, to teacher preparation, and into teacher actions.
 A theme that pops up through the issue is the value of planning time and confidence as influences on teacher reception of the personalized learning movement (Tan & Chong, 2018).
 Additionally, the authors in this special issue share practices that represent the many roles and environments being impacted by the personalized learning movement, and they call us all to engage in future study of this emergent field."Read the Journal

-Contact Us About Personalized Learning
+Personalized Learning Endorsement

 Want to read up on Personalized Learning?
 Check out some of these resources to get you up to speed!

 Dawson, P., & Guare, R. (2014).
 Interventions to promote executive development in children and adolescents.
 In Handbook of Executive Functioning (pp. 427-443).
 Springer New York.

 English, F. & B. Steffy (2001).
 Deep Curriculum Alignment: Creating a Level Playing Field for All Children on High Stakes Tests of Accountability.
 Scarecrow Press, Lanham, MD.